aisingapore/TagUI/docs/faq.rst

 How is TagUI licensed?
 -------------------------
-TagUI is open-source software released under the Apache 2.0 license.
+TagUI is a free, open-source, cross-platform software released under the Apache 2.0 license.

 .. _find-xpath: